BawdyAnarchist/quBSD/Future_Development.md

 reclone_zroot
-	- VMs are causing +%s dated snapshots to linger the VM startup script should be a .dot-qb-script (hidden).
+	- VMs are causing +%s dated snapshots to linger

 - qb-connect
 	- VM integration: jail/VM connections, specifically SSH preparation for files copy